Past Progressive in Spanish: What It Is, How and When to Use It and More

 3. The past progressive: estar + gerundio

 Easy!
-As you can see, the similarities between the English and the Spanish past progressive tenses are striking.
+As you can see, the English and the Spanish past progressive tenses are quite similar.

-But when are we supposed to use this tense in Spanish?
+But when are you supposed to use this tense in Spanish?

 When to Use the Spanish Past Progressive Tense